aingo03304/ai_hw2/README.md

 ## Environment
 Environment class contains followings
-- a number of rooms
+- the number of rooms
 - a shape of rooms
 - dirt placement
 - current status of rooms